jongwoojeong/jongwoojeong.github.io/index.md

   <div class="intro-text">
     <p>Hi everyone — it’s great to e-meet you!</p>

-    <p>I'm Jongwoo Jeong, an Assistant Professor of Political Science at <a href="https://politicalscience.gsu.edu/">Georgia State University</a>.</p>
+    <p>I'm Jongwoo Jeong, an Assistant Professor of Political Science at
+    <a href="https://politicalscience.gsu.edu/">Georgia State University</a>.</p>

     <p>I earned my Ph.D. from Texas A&M University in 2022 and completed a two-year postdoctoral fellowship at Washington University in St. Louis.
 My research explores how polarization and immigration shape American political life, particularly how they influence pathways to political incorporation and representation.
-While rooted in political behavior, my work also brings in perspectives from institutional analysis, public administration, and methodological innovation—including text-as-data, experimental design, and causal inference—to better understand how democracy in the U.S. is both evolving and enduring across these interconnected areas.</a>.</p>
+While rooted in political behavior, my work also brings in perspectives from institutional analysis, public administration, and methodological innovation—including text-as-data, experimental design, and causal inference—to better understand how democracy in the U.S. is both evolving and enduring across these interconnected areas.</p>

-       <p>My work has been published in journals such as *American Journal of Political Science*, *Journal of Politics*, *British Journal of Political Science*, and *Political Behavior*, as well as in outlets focused on race and ethnicity like *Politics, Groups, and Identities*.
-I've been fortunate to receive support from the APSA Centennial Center and the APSA Advancing Research Grant for Early Career Scholars. <p>I’m always excited to connect, collaborate, and learn from others—so feel free to reach out!</a>.</p>
+    <p>My work has been published in journals such as <em>American Journal of Political Science</em>, <em>Journal of Politics</em>, <em>British Journal of Political Science</em>, and <em>Political Behavior</em>, as well as in outlets focused on race and ethnicity like <em>Politics, Groups, and Identities</em>.
+I've been fortunate to receive support from the APSA Centennial Center and the APSA Advancing Research Grant for Early Career Scholars.</p>

-</a>.</p>
+    <p>I’m always excited to connect, collaborate, and learn from others—so feel free to reach out!</p>
   </div>
 </div>

----

 ---

 ## Contact